Hari-nāma Cintāmaṇi – Chapter Three

 Bhaktera māyāvādīra saṅga avaśya parityājya

 (Devotees Must Certainly Abandon the Company of Māyāvādīs)

 “Someone who carefully avoids the company of māyāvādīs should render service unto those who are attached to śuddha-nāma.

 “O Śrī Kṛṣṇa Caitanya, that jīva who follows Your instructions is most fortunate.

 koṭī janme kichutei nā habe uddhāra

-“That jīva who does not follow Your instructions is as useless as ashes.
-Even after millions of births he will not be delivered.
+“That jīva who does not follow Your instructions is useless and contemptible.
+He cannot be delivered even after millions of births.

 ku-saṅga chāḍiye prabhu rākha tava pāya